 As you can see, the main confusing one to bear in mind is the too homophone, and once you’ve practised it it’s fairly easy to remember.

 🎓 The word ‘to’ is called a preposition when used to say something like you’re going somewhere, e.g. to London.
 It also forms the infinitive of a verb, e.g. to go, to stand and so on.
 Two is either a noun, when used as a number by itself, or a type of adjective when it is describing something, e.g. two phones.
-Too can be used as an adverb, e.g. to modify the verb in I ran too quickly.
+Too can be used as an additional adverb, e.g. to modify the adverb in I ran too quickly.